Community Garden Initiative

 • *Bloomfield/West Hartford Health Department Initiative (throughout the year)

-• *Going Beyond Initiative (throughout the year; agencies and locations rotate) – reaching out to populations not typically seen at other UST outreach events
+• *Going Beyond Initiative (throughout the year; agencies and locations rotate) – reaching out to populations not typically seen at other outreach events

 • *Sickle Cell Walk-a-thon and Health Expo (early/mid October)